KarlMeierMattern/Full-Stack/JS-notes.md

 - Declare variables using the `let` keyword.
 - Variable naming follows specific rules: names can include letters, numbers, dollar signs, and underscores, but cannot contain spaces and must not begin with a number.
+- JS has seven primitive data types, with String being one of them.
+Note that strings are immutable, which means once they are created, they cannot be changed.
+- The console allows you to print and view JS using `console.log()`.
+- When a variable is declared with the `let` keyword, you can reassign that variable later on, however you do not use the let keyword.
+- An array `[]` is a non-primitive data type that can hold a series of values.
+Non-primitive data types differ from primitive data types in that they can hold more complex data.
+Primitive data types like strings and numbers can only hold one value at a time.
+- You can access the values inside an array using the index of the value and bracket notation, such as `array[0]`.
+- Arrays are mutable meaning you can change the value at an index directly such as `array[1] = 25`.
+- The `.length` property of an array can be used to acceess the last element of any array using `array[array.length - 1]`.
+By subtracting 1, you get the index of the last element in the array.
+- A **method** is a function that's associated with certain objects.
+The `.push()` method, associated with array objects, allows you to "push" a value to the end of an array.
+- The `.pop()` method removes the last element from an array and returns that element.
+- The `const` variable cannot be reassigned like a `let` variable and cannot be uninitialized.
+-

 ---